 We do not tolerate hatred or harassment of any kind, full stop.

 We reserve the right, without notice, to remove players violating our values from our community.
+There may be times we remove someone from our game and do not provide a full accounting as to why to the community at large; this is because we have an equal obligation to protect any victims who may have been wronged and not re-traumatize them or force them into the spotlight if they do not chose to be there.
 Our priority is to maintain a safe and inclusive community, and we hold ourselves equally accountable to being the change we wish to see in the world, requiring constant vigilance, work, learning, and action.

 This is the heart of our intentions and policies at Cottington Woods, and it is our expectation that every player, NPC, and Staff member embody this policy as well.
 We expect everyone to treat everyone with respect on an out of game level.